kai-niemi/burp-a-bet/README.md

 In summary, this makes the journeys fully asynchronous but still safe from a transactional standpoint.
 See the rule invariants section below for the meaning of _safe_ in this context.

-This demonstrates the following mechanisms in CockroachDB:
+This system demonstrates the following mechanisms in CockroachDB:

-* CDC projection queries
+* [CDC Queries](https://www.cockroachlabs.com/docs/stable/cdc-queries) - where each service have an outbox table and a CDC query that sends events to Kafka.
-* TTL eviction
+* [Row-level TTL eviction](https://www.cockroachlabs.com/docs/v23.2/row-level-ttl) - that deletes expired outbox keys.
-* Follower reads
-* Multi-region (optional)
+* [Follower reads](https://www.cockroachlabs.com/docs/v23.2/follower-reads) - used by REST endpoints to inspect betting and race data without interfering with ongoing journeys (causing retries).
+* [Multi-region (optional)](https://www.cockroachlabs.com/docs/v23.2/table-localities#regional-by-row-tables) - using regional-by-row to pin accounts and bets to specific jurisdictions.
+* Computed virtual columns and enum types

 # Building and Running